 It's important to note that NS&I will normally only pay monies to an Executor, using the claim form alone, if the total value of their products held by the deceased does not exceed £5,000.
 So, if the deceased's Estate held less than £5,000 worth of premium bonds, but they also held an NS&I Direct Saver Account or ISA, and the combined value exceeded £5,000, the encashed monies could not be paid to their Executor using just the claim form.

 What to Do if the Total Value of NS&I Products Exceeds £5,000

-If the Grant of Probate is only required for the premium bonds, then an application will need to be made to the Probate Registry to obtain this.
-It is possible for Executors to apply for the Grant of Probate themselves, but if they are concerned about meeting the 12 month timeframe then they may wish to instruct a Probate Specialist to help.
-They will then be able to apply for the Grant of Probate in good time and the premium bonds can then be encashed after twelve months.
+If the grant of probate is only required for the premium bonds, then an application will need to be made to the Probate Registry to obtain this.
+It is possible for executors to apply for the grant of probate themselves, but if they are concerned about meeting the 12 month timeframe then they may wish to instruct a probate solicitor to help.
+They will then be able to apply for the grant of probate in good time and the premium bonds can then be encashed after twelve months.

 Is There Another Way to Encash or Transfer Premium Bonds after Death?

 Some assets can be held jointly with another person (such as a joint bank account) thereby enabling the assets to pass to the survivor owner when the other owner dies.
 Other assets can be nominated to a beneficiary outside of the estate (such as life insurance).
 In these examples, the assets can be administered without a grant of probate.

 Premium bonds cannot be held jointly with another person.
 Additionally, premium bonds cannot be nominated to pass to a beneficiary when a person dies.
 Therefore, if the total value of NS&I products exceeds £5,000 there is no other option than to apply for a grant of probate.